 Brushing and Cleaning

-After the extraction avoid brushing the teeth near the extraction site for 24 hours.
-After that you can resume gentle cleaning.
+After the extraction avoids brushing the teeth near the extraction site for 24 hours.
+After that, you can resume gentle cleaning.
 Avoid commercial mouth rinses, as they tend to irritate the site.

 Beginning 24 hours after the extraction you can rinse with saltwater.
 You can purchase salt-water (Saline) bottles at your local pharmacy or mix 1/2 teaspoon in a cup of water.
 Rinse several times each day until the “holes” close.

 After a tooth has been extracted there will be a resulting hole in your jawbone where the tooth was.
 In time, the bone defect will fill in (heal) and become smooth.
 This process can take many weeks.